Quick Answer

 How is Fault Determined in a Car Accident in Texas?

 A car crash can be chaotic.
 Sometimes, multiple drivers bear some degree of responsibility for the accident.
-In turn, fault must be determined through the legal process.
+Fault must be determined through investigation.

-The following types of evidence can be used to prove fault:
+The following types of documentation are used to establish fault:

 Is Texas a 50/50 Car Accident State?